Joe Metmowlee Garland, MD - Program Co-Director

 Dr. Garland is an Assistant Professor of Medicine in the division of Infectious Diseases at the University of Pennsylvania.
-He primarily works as a staff physician at the Jonathan Lax Center / Philadelphia FIGHT, a clinic that serves people living with HIV/AIDS without regard for insurance status or ability to pay.
-He also provides clinical services in the Streetside Health Project of Prevention Point Philadelphia, and is a Board member of that organization.
+He primarily works as a staff physician at the Jonathan Lax Center / Philadelphia FIGHT, a clinic that serves people living with HIV/AIDS without regard for ability to pay.
+He is also a member of the Board of Directors and a volunteer physician at Prevention Point Philadelphia, a harm reduction and syringe exchange program that provides a wide range of services particularly focusing on intravenous drug users.

-Dr. Garland has a strong interest in immigrant and refugee populations and has worked for many years in these communities.
-He serves as Director of Medical Education at Puentes de Salud, a primary care clinic serving Philadelphia’s Latino immigrant population where he has worked for many years.
-In 2010, Dr Garland co-founded the Refugee Clinic of the Penn Center for Primary Care, which he continues to coordinate and where he serves as an attending physician.
-Dr Garland is also a faculty advisor to the Penn Human Rights Clinic.
-Through his work with immigrants and refugees, he has presented at the National Consultation of the U.S. Office of Refugee Resettlement, and has been a recipient of the Golden Door Award from HIAS Pennsylvania, the refugee clinic's partner organization.
+Dr Garland has previously worked internationally in Thailand, Guatemala, Botswana, and Kenya.
+He continues to have a particular interest in immigrant and refugee populations after having worked for many years in these communities.
+He is the Director of Medical Education for Puentes de Salud, a primary care clinic serving Philadelphia’s Latino immigrant population, where he also teaches a student course on the social determinants of health.
+Dr Garland co-founded the Refugee Clinic of the Penn Center for Primary Care in 2010 and continues to serve as the co-director of the clinic, which sees approximately 100 new refugees per year.
 Dr Garland received his undergraduate and medical degrees from Harvard University and completed residency training and fellowship at the Hospital of the University of Pennsylvania.

-Carol A. McLaughlin, MD, MPH, MSc - Associate Director
+Carol A. McLaughlin, MD, MPH, MSc - Program Co-Director

 Dr. McLaughlin is a primary care HIV/infectious disease physician and public health specialist.
 She is also the research director and founding team member at the Center for High Impact Philanthropy housed at Penn’s School of Social Policy & Practice (SP2) where she develops guidance for donors seeking maximize the social impact of their philanthropic giving.
 She is actively involved in teaching and mentoring in global health and is engaged in public health research and programming surrounding community based interventions, immigrant health, impact measurement, and HIV prevention and treatment.
 She has been involved with community-based interventions in Latin America, clinical programs in Thailand and Vietnam, public health work addressing resistance in cholera and malaria, and as an HIV physician through the Penn Program in Botswana and at the Philadelphia Veterans Affairs clinic.